 #1 – Best Overall: Rough Country 76830 3.5” Lift Kit w/ N3 Shocks & Upper Control Arms

-When looking for a full shock kit for your tundra, Rough country wants to provide you with the best solution for all of your lifted needs.
+When looking for a full shock kit for your tundra, Rough country wants to provide you with the best solution for all of your lifting needs.
 These 3.5-inch shocks give you an extra boost in ground clearance and height that helps your truck take on any terrain.
-Premium construction and an easy enough assembly makes these shocks a great DIY solution.
+Premium construction and an easy enough assembly make these shocks a great DIY solution.

 The addition of upper control arms and rear spaces allows this kit to do every job you need it to from the trail to the highway.
 The inclusion of everything you need and excellent build quality makes these our pick for the best overall kit for your Tundra.

 #2 – Best High-End: Rough Country 75231 6″ Lift Kit w/ N3 Loaded Struts & Shocks